funkybob/django-nap/docs/datamapper/index.rst

 Field decorator: get/set
 ========================

-You can set and get properties on a DataMapper by using Python's descriptor protocol, which allows you to control how properties are read from and written to your objects.
+You can set and get properties on a DataMapper using Python's descriptor protocol, which allows you to control how properties are read from and written to your objects.
 This is most commonly implemented via the `property` built-in.
 When constructing a DataMapper you can pass an object for it to "bind" to.
 All